 Once in the U.S., Marco entered university, earning a Ph.D. in Anthropology from the University of Minnesota in 1965.
 Also, he married.
 He and his first wife, Lutecia Gonzalez, had three sons Marco Kelly, Leone Jose, and Pedro Enrique, before they divorced in 1968.

 In his professional life, Marco was a cultural anthropologist with a specialty in hunting and gathering societies.
 Above all, however, he was a teacher.
 He taught first at Beloit College, in Beloit, Wisconsin, and then came to Central Washington University in 1969, where he founded the Department of Anthropology and taught until his retirement.
 He and his second wife, Barbara Sammons (aka Sam), were married in Ellensburg in 1970, and shared a rich life of family, academics, and rural living to the end of his days.

 Marco was predeceased by his parents, Leone and Anna; his sisters Elena and Mimi; and his brother, Michy.
 He is survived by Barbara; sons Marco (Sarah), Leone (Claudia), and Pedro; and grandchildren Claire (Kenley) Unruh, Teo (Teresa), Sage, Luca (Kelsey), Paolo, Claudita, and Leoncino.

 At Marco's request, there will be no services.
 A celebration of his life will be held at the family home at a later date.
 Donations in his name can be made to the Anthropology Student Scholarship Fund in care of the CWU Foundation at cwu.edu/give or by mail to CWU Foundation 7507, Central Washington University, 400 E University Way, Ellensburg WA 98926.

-To send flowers to Marco's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marco G. Bicchieri, please visit our floral store.